 MEmu allows high keyboard mapping customization making it easy for mobile gaming control needs.
 The emulator can enable virtualization for your PC and it also gives great performance for integrated and dedicated graphics.
 The best thing about the emulator is it is compatible with Intel, Nvidia and AMD powered Windows.

 MEmu is preloaded with Google Play Store so you can browse and install the Apps on the PC easily.
-It also associates itself with the APK files on your Windows STorage and when you double click the file, the emulator will prompt to install the App.
+It also associates itself with the APK files on your Windows Storage and when you double click the file, the emulator will prompt to install the App.
 The developers at MEmu regularly release the updates to add more features and fix any issues with the App.
-The software helps in the deep integration of mouse and keyboard to play the games smoothly.
+The software helps in the deep integration of the mouse and keyboard to play the games smoothly.

 Minimum System Requirements